yhzhuo/DataScience/java/TasksRanking/src/self/yaohua/taskranking/README.md

 <p>

 In my real life, I have 19 goals and 41 tasks in total.
 I really could not figure out my priority easily and make daily plan.
 So TasksRanking helps me!<br>
-I formed the habit of making daily plan everyday long long ago.
-But sometimes things get out of my expectations as I make plans without figuring out my priorities.
-But now, by reading results of TasksRanking while making daily plan, I never feel stress even a lot of objectives coming to my life concurrently!
+By reading results of TasksRanking while making daily plan, I never feel stress even a lot of objectives coming to my life concurrently!
 As a lover of Math, I'm so happy to see my loved Math helps me everyday!!!
 </p>